titan2858/Hunger-Heal/README.md

 echo "PORT=5000" >> .env
 echo "OPENCAGE_API_KEY=your_opencage_api_key" >> .env

 # Run the backend server
 npm run dev

 # The backend will start on http://localhost:5000

+💻 Frontend Setup
+# Open a new terminal (keep backend running) and navigate to the project directory
+cd hungerheal

+# Navigate to the frontend folder
+cd frontend

+# Install dependencies
+npm install

+# Create a .env file in the frontend directory and add your OpenCage API key:
+echo "VITE_OPENCAGE_API_KEY=your_opencage_api_key" >> .env

+# Run the frontend development server
+npm run dev

+# The frontend will start on http://localhost:5173